banner v3 img.2211211504237 min

 As a former prosecutor and lifelong advocate for justice, Kim Frye knows that the State does not always fight fair.
 That’s why she has dedicated her practice to defending her clients and their rights to the fullest degree.

-If you get pulled over while driving under the influence in Bartow County Georgia and an officer asks you to take a breathalyzer test, there’s not much use in saying no. Georgia is an implied consent state, which means that by driving on Georgia’s roads, you consent to a blood alcohol test.
+If you get pulled over for driving under the influence in Bartow County, Georgia, it’s important to understand your rights.
+Georgia is an implied consent state, meaning that by driving on Georgia roads, you automatically consent to a blood alcohol test if requested by an officer.

 Anyone arrested in Bartow County Georgia Georgia for a DUI has to appear in two separate courts.
 First, you’ll appear in criminal court (the State of Georgia v. you).
 But after that, you’ll also have to appear in a civil court to determine whether your driver’s license will be suspended – also known as an administrative license suspension hearing.